-Tales of Lost Southtown will be published in the summer of 2023 by FlowerSong Press.
+Tales of Lost Southtown will soon be available by FlowerSong Press.
 It is something of an epistolary novel comprised of 50 short pieces that have been woven together in a cohesive arc.
 The work is very much influenced by my time living in San Antonio (2004 through 2017).
-Bits of the work appeared over the years in various forms as short films, performance art presentations, published short stories, and even as a play (also titled Tales of Lost Southtown, produced by Jump-Start Performance Co. in 2014).
+Bits of the work appeared over the years as short films, performance art presentations, published short stories, and even as a play (also titled Tales of Lost Southtown, produced by Jump-Start Performance Co. in 2014).

 Before I had found a publisher for Tales of Lost Southtown, I wrote three books in quick succession that featured many of that work’s characters.
 These supernatural mystery novels are collectively called The Cucuy Club Chronicles.
 I self-published them in 2019.